Make a Plastic Bottle Fishing Trap

 Instructions fo making a plastic bottle fish trap

-How to make the Plastic Bottle Fish Trap
+How to Make the Plastic Bottle Fish Trap

-• With a Sharp Knife, carefully cut off the top of the pop bottle (as shown above).
+• With a sharp knife, carefully cut off the top of the pop bottle (as shown above).
 You can use pretty much any kind of plastic water bottle to make this type of trap.

-Plastic Bottle Fishing Trap with Bait inside
+Learn How To Make a Plastic Bottle Fishing Trap

 Hot this week